StationeersAddons/Stationeers.Addons/Docs/CREATING-ADDONS.md

 But please, make sure that people know that it's an addon and not a standard mod by following these steps:
 1. If you have custom thumbnail - include the addon [overlay](../Source/AddonOverlay.png).
-2. Add this text to the workshop description at the beginning:
+2. Add this text to the workshop description at the end:
 ```
-WARNING: This mod will not work, unless you install Stationeers.Addon mod loader.
-Read how to install it here: https://github.com/Erdroy/Stationeers.Addons
+This mod requires Stationeers.Addons, read how to install it here: https://github.com/Erdroy/Stationeers.Addons
----
 ```
 And that is it :)